The Serendipity Problem

 How it works: A bot (Donut in Slack, or similar) randomly pairs two people from the team for a 15-minute video chat.
 Once a week.
 No agenda, no work topics required.

-Why it works — but only under certain conditions:
+Why it works.
+But only under certain conditions:

 Key details:

-Rituals That Do Not Work
+Which Remote Team Rituals Do Not Work?

 I have seen each of these tried and abandoned.
 Save yourself the time.